almachelouche/middleman/content/email/PH/repurchase/015/All.md

 color='''white'''

 	title = '''Looking to Upgrade Your Ford?''' copy = '''Hello <%${user['FirstName']}%><br /><br />We hope that you’re still loving your <%${user.CustomAttribute['Model']}%> as much as we love having you be a part of our Ford family!<br /><br />But if you’ve been thinking about upgrading – perhaps to a Ranger – you’re in luck!
 We’ve extended Truck Month at Ford until the end of August.
-So that means, you still have the entire month of August to can enjoy all-in low down payment deal for a Ranger FX4 for as low as ₱68,000 or ₱12,599 monthly.<br /><br />This deal ends on August 31, 2017, so hurry to your nearest Ford dealer today.''' cta1_text = '''FIND OUT MORE'''
+So that means, you still have the entire month of August to enjoy all-in low down payment deal for a Ranger FX4 for as low as ₱68,000 or ₱12,599 monthly.<br /><br />This deal ends on August 31, 2017, so hurry to your nearest Ford dealer today.''' cta1_text = '''FIND OUT MORE'''
 	cta1_url = '''https://www.ford.com.ph/ford-truck-month-2017/'''
 	cta1_link_name = '''deal_search'''